-One of the best thing to come out of 2019 was Disney Plus.
+One of the best things to be launched for Disney fans out of 2019 was Disney Plus.

 Having a place where you can access hundreds and hundreds of Disney animated movies was a thing of dreams, but now that dream has come true with Disney Plus!